 Visual Impact.
-The visualization successfully conveys the research to its intended audience enabling new scientific insight.
-It summarizes and logically expresses ideas.
 The entry demonstrates exceptional artistic talent and use of the seven artistic fundamentals in design (color, value, line, texture, shape, form and space), plus a command of the principles of design (balance, emphasis, harmony, proportion, variety, gradation, movement and rhythm).
 The entry is visually stimulating and is based on scientific concepts of research.

 Judging Process.
 Scientists, engineers and artists from the community will be invited to act as a jury to evaluate entries.
 Judging will occur prior to the Meet the Artist reception.